The Skin I Live In: Production

+Music

 Release

 The film premiered on 19 May 2011 in competition at the 2011 Cannes Film Festival.
 Due to developments in the industry of film distribution, El Deseo decided to abandon their previous release strategy for Almodóvar's works.
 The director's films had in the past usually been released in Spanish theatres in the spring and internationally during the last quarter of the year.
 The Skin I Live In was released worldwide in the autumn.
 The British release was 26 August 2011 through 20th Century Fox.
 In Spain it premiered on 2 September 2011.
 The film was released in the United States on 14 October the same year in a limited run through Sony Pictures Classics following its American premiere at the 49th New York Film Festival on 12 October 2011.

+Reception

-Critical reception
+Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an 81% approval rating based on reviews from 177 critics, with an average rating of 7.5 out of 10.
-The site's summary reads "The Skin I Live In lacks Almodovar's famously charged romance, replaced with a wonderfully bizarre and unpredictable detour into arthouse ick".
+On the review aggregator website Rotten Tomatoes, the film holds an 82% approval rating based on reviews from 179 critics, with an average rating of 7.5 out of 10.
+The site's summary reads "The Skin I Live In lacks Almodóvar's famously charged romance, replaced with a wonderfully bizarre and unpredictable detour into arthouse ick".
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 37 critics, indicating "generally favorable reviews".

 In May 2011, Kirk Honeycutt, writing for The Hollywood Reporter, said "Along with such usual Almodóvar obsessions as betrayal, anxiety, loneliness, sexual identity, and death, the Spanish director has added a science-fiction element that verges on horror.
 But like many lab experiments, this melodramatic hybrid makes for an unstable fusion.
 Only someone as talented as Almodóvar could have mixed such elements without blowing up an entire movie."
 Honeycutt continued: "The film's design, costumes and music, especially Alberto Iglesias' music, present a lushly beautiful setting, which is nonetheless a prison and house of horror.
 Almodóvar pumps his movie full of deadly earnestness and heady emotions."
 David Gritten notes Almodóvar "reaches out tentatively into unexplored genre territory—horror...Yet despite squirm-worthy moments ... the promise of horror gives way to Almodóvar's broader, familiar preoccupations: identity, blood ties, disguises and genetic traits."
 According to Gritten, "A list of the story's various elements— date rape, murder, secrets, lies, mystery parents, gender ambiguity, unbreakable emotional bonds—confirms The Skin I Live In as essentially a melodrama.
 Yet Almodóvar's story-telling is nowhere near as shrill as it once was: as a mature artist, he has refined his skills to a point where these soap-opera tropes assimilate smoothly into a complex whole....Typically for Almodóvar, it all looks ravishing, thanks to production designer Antxon Gómez and cinematographer José Luis Alcaine.
 All three men have the gift of investing mundane objects with a unique sheen; here even surgical instruments, about to be used malevolently, assume a dreamy, otherworldly quality.
 The Skin I Live In is the work of a master near the top of his game."